 In comparison to a traditional automobile, users manually shift the transmission from forward to reverse.
 Although Vengeance is a skid-steer, we install (2) shift levers for the ability of counter-rotation.
 When the transmission is in reverse, the driving characteristics are similar but flipped around – meaning pulling back on the control lever powers the vehicle while pushing forward applies the brakes.
 To make a counter-rotation, users manually shift one side of the transmission into forward while the other in reverse.
 For example: imagine putting the left side transmission in forward and the right side into reverse.
 When you push the left side control lever forward and pull the right side backward, Vengeance will power both sides of wheels in opposite directions.
 This achieves a 360 degree turn right in place.

 Basic maintenance is simple and only requires common tools.
-As Vengeance utilizes a transmission and CVT clutches similar to a golf cart, there is increased maintenance over XL/Fort Mac.
+As Vengeance utilizes a transmission and CVT clutches similar to a snowmobile, there is increased maintenance over XL/Fort Mac.
 However, taking care of the vehicle in terms of storage and driving style will provide longevity of all components.
 The #1 cause of premature wear is letting the vehicle sit outside, filling with rainwater, and thus rusting inner components: chains and bearings.
 Keeping water out of the vehicle, bearings greased, and chains lubed/adjusted will ensure their longevity.
 As for the transmission itself, smooth driving styles without jerking and sudden movements are important.
 It will periodically need adjusted – but it’s a simple job.
 This goes for the CVT clutches and drive belt.
 Overall, basic maintenance as described in the Owner’s Manual will keep the Vengeance in healthy status.

 Light commercial and recreational use is where the Vengeance shines.
 Each component on the vehicle is extremely simple – even the transmission can be completely rebuilt with basic mechanical skills and tools.
 A wide range of engine options and accessories provide any desired fuel type and engine cooling.
 Most Vengeance are sold to municipalities and private owners who do not require the heavy duty and more costly XL/Fort Mac.